Financially distressed borrowers may think that a foreclosure or a short sale means their mortgage troubles are over. That’s simply not the case.

 PLEASE BE AWARE: You only have one chance to negotiate the deficiency issue with your lenders.
 A short sale provides the best opportunity to address the issue and receive a full waiver of deficiencies.
 It is also the one time where “new money” is coming into the transaction via the new buyer, which allows for some leverage against the lenders (especially with a second lien holder who would otherwise be very aggressive against a seller post-foreclosure).
 Homeowners who do not proactively pursue a short sale and who simply wait for a foreclosure to occur are foregoing a significant opportunity to limit their financial burden.
 As stated in other articles, you must also be aware that a waiver of deficiencies is a cancellation of debt by your lender which can raise serious taxation issues.
 Please seek tax advice prior to making any decisions on pursuing a short sale.

 ABOUT THE AUTHOR:

 Derik N. Lewis is a California real estate broker and a practicing real estate attorney.
 Derik graduated magna cum laude from Boston University School of Law.
-He has 20 years of real estate experience and has served as legal counsel for some of the world’s largest lenders.
+He has over 20 years of real estate experience and has served as legal counsel for some of the world’s largest lenders.
 During the current real estate downturn, Derik is applying his knowledge and experience to help homeowners, investors, and developers find alternatives to foreclosure.
 Borrowers facing default or foreclosure can get a skilled broker and experienced real estate attorney by contacting www.LawyersRealtyGroup.com.